 Big data in psychometrics

 Peter Drucker was one of the first business thinkers to identify that organisational success is built on the collective strengths of those in the organisation.
 He stated: “It takes far less energy to move from first-rate performance to excellence than it does to move from incompetence to mediocrity.”
 Indeed, research shows that over 80% of all employees don’t get the opportunity to do what they do best every day, which subsequently has a negative impact on engagement and execution.
-Strengthscope, also offered by Talent Tools
+Strengthscope, also offered by Talent Tools, enables employers to discover the strengths of their employees individually and collectively and understand how these combine with skills, knowledge and experience to unlock peak performance.
+“Strengthscope is the key for employers to identify your own strengths and play to them every day at work, and then identify employees’ strengths to create a positively engaging workplace™,” says Hudson.

 She believes the best foundation tool is Extended DISC’s groundbreaking FinxS System.